thalmiclabs/myo.js/README.md

 **streamEMG** &nbsp; `myo.streamEMG(enabled)` <br>
 Tells the Myo to start or stop streaming EMG data.
+Myo.js must have a connected socket for this to work.
 Pass nothing or `true` to enabled it and `false` to disabled it.
 Listen to the `emg` event for the data. **Note:** while streaming EMG data, gesture recognition might not be at it's best.
 This is being fixed in the near future.

+	myMyo.on('connected', function(){
 		myMyo.streamEMG(true);
+	});
 	myMyo.on('emg', function(data){
 		console.log(data);
 	});